vexide/internal-documentation/src/simulators/protocol.md

-# Vexide Simulator Interface
+# Vexide Simulator Protocol

-Vexide Simulator Interface is a protocol that allows simulator code executors and frontends to communicate.
-Software that implements it can work interchangeably, similarly to the Language Server Protocol.
+Vexide Simulator Protocol allows simulator code executors and frontends to communicate.
+Software that implements it can work interchangeably.

 ## Communication

 The code executor and frontend talk over a stream in [newline-delimited JSON format](https://jsonlines.org/).

-The code executor sends events that happen inside the simulator that the frontend might want to know about.
-Use this to monitor robot code progress, simulated LCD updates, log messages, and more.
+The backend sends [``Event``](#events)s which represent a change in simulator state.
+These are used by the frontend to correctly display the state of the simulated program.

-The frontend sends messages to the code executor to control the robot code environment, simulating changes in robot hardware (like controller input and LCD touch events) or competition phase.
+The frontend sends [``Commands``](#commands) to the code executor to control the robot code environment, simulating changes in robot hardware (like controller input and LCD touch events) or competition phase.

 ## Events